jastr945/langflow-vault-prisma-airs-agent/README.md

 - The output from Gemini is again scanned by Prisma AIRS.

 - Final response is delivered to the user only if safe.

-- All calls to Prisma and LLMs are authenticated securely via secrets retrieved from HashiCorp Vault.

 ![Flow UI](img/Vault-Langflow-Airs-UI.png)